santanubiswas948/Tree-Problems/README.md

     }
 }
 ```
-## Problems4: How to validate a binary tree whether binary search tree or not
+### Problems 4: How to validate a binary tree whether binary search tree or not
 ```.java
 /**
  * Definition for a binary tree node.